neuromorphicsystems/astrometry/README.md

 -   `parity`: Parity.NORMAL does not flip the axes, Parity.FLIP does, and Parity.BOTH tries flipped and non-flipped axes (at the cost of doubling computations).
 -   `tune_up_logodds_threshold`: Matches whose log-odds are larger than this value are tuned-up (SIP distortion estimation) and accepted if their post-tune-up log-odds are larger than `output_logodds_threshold`. `None` disables tune-up and distortion estimation (SIP).
 The default Astrometry.net value is `math.log(1e6)`.
 -   `output_logodds_threshold`: Matches whose log-odds are larger than this value are immediately accepted (added to the solution matches).
 The default Astrometry.net value is `math.log(1e9)`.
+-   `slices_generator`: User-provided function that takes a number of stars as parameter and returns an iterable (such as list) of two-elements tuples representing ranges.
+The first tuple item (start) is included while the second tuple item (end) is not.
+The returned ranges can have a variable size and/or overlap.
+The algorithm compares each range with the star catalogue sequentially.
+Small ranges significantly speed up the algorithm but increase the odds of missing matches. `astrometry.batches_generator(n)` generates non-overlapping batches of `n` stars.
 -   `logodds_callback`: User-provided function that takes a list of matches log-odds as parameter and returns an `astrometry.Action` object. `astrometry.Action.CONTINUE` tells the solver to keep searching for matches whereas `astrometry.Action.STOP` tells the solver to return the current matches immediately.
 The log-odds list is sorted from highest to lowest value and should not be modified by the callback function.

 Accepted matches are always tuned up, even if they hit `tune_up_logodds_threshold` and were already tuned-up.
 Since log-odds are compared with the thresholds before the tune-up, the final log-odds are often significantly larger than `output_logodds_threshold`.
 Set `tune_up_logodds_threshold` to a value larger than or equal to `output_logodds_threshold` to disable the first tune-up, and `None` to disable tune-up altogether.
 Tune-up logic is equivalent to the following Python snippet: